andrewhughesskywater/Sheetpilot/docs/README.md

 ### Living Document

-The DEVELOPER_WIKI.md is declarative and present tense [[memory:5067719]].
+The DEVELOPER_WIKI.md is declarative and present tense.
 It describes **what is**, not **what was changed**.

-### Historical Context
+### Comprehensive Consolidation

-The DEVELOPER_WIKI.md consolidates information from 21 individual documents that were previously maintained separately.
-See DOCUMENTATION_CONSOLIDATION.md for the complete list of what was consolidated.
+The DEVELOPER_WIKI.md consolidates all essential SheetPilot documentation into a single, authoritative source.
+Historical implementation documents have been integrated or archived.

 ### Keep It Current